Prasad-55/Data-Science_Portflio/AI Projects/Fashion_Mnist_Model/readme.md

 ● Visualize different samples from the dataset.

 ● Normalize the pixel values of the images to be between 0 and 1 for better

 ### model performance.
-● Convert the output labels to categorical format for classification.
+● Converted the output labels to categorical format for classification.

 ### Model Building and Training:

-Construct a Neural Network using TensorFlow and Keras.
+Constructed a Neural Network using TensorFlow and Keras.

-● The model should consist of multiple dense layers with a significant number of neurons.
+● The model consist of multiple dense layers with a significant number of neurons.

-● Utilize ReLU activation for hidden layers and softmax activation for the output layer.
+● Utilized ReLU activation for hidden layers and softmax activation for the output layer.

-● Train the model on the prepared dataset.
+● Trained the model on the prepared dataset.

 ● Implement callbacks, particularly TensorBoard, to visualize the training process.

 ## Model Evaluation and Analysis:

-● Evaluate the model's performance using a validation set.
+● Evaluated the model's performance using a validation set.

-● Analyze the training process with the help of TensorBoard.
+● Analyzed the training process with the help of TensorBoard.

-● Save the trained model, including its architecture and learned weights.
+● Saved the trained model, including its architecture and learned weights.